 Eleven magnets were sewn onto each track for greater surface area contact with the net.
 As the pathway’s degrees of elevation increased a problem with the robot peeling off of the mesh, front end first, while moving upward after a critical point.
 The failure of the design was due to the treads not maintaining enough tension around the gears.
 The looseness of the treads allowed the motors’ torque to pull the tracks off of the net’s surface.
 The robot does successfully move when the pathway’s degrees of elevation are 45° or less with 0° being uninverted with respect to gravity.
 We believe this partial success means that our design will be successful with minor modifications.

-Another important step in accomplishing our target objective was creating portion of the net comprised of a pathway connected between two nodes that was strong, flexible, and providing enough ferrous material for the robot to maintain adhesion while moving across the net.
+Another important step in accomplishing our target objective was creating a portion of the net comprised of a pathway connected between two nodes that was strong, flexible, and providing enough ferrous material for the robot to maintain adhesion while moving across the net.
 We did this by using two layers of the metal mesh, one directly on top of the other.
 The two layers provided enough ferrous material for the robot to maintain magnetic adhesion, while keeping the weight of the net minimized.
 The mesh for the pathways was kept in tension across its width by two 0.25 inch diameter pine dowels which stabilized the surface and increased its strength.
 The metal mesh that formed our pathway was then connected between two nodes by the wooden dowels.
 By connecting the pathway to the nodes with the dowels, the distance between the dowels necessary to keep the pathway in tension was maintained.
 A section of the path is shown below in Figure 5.